DanelonLab/Active-learning-for-PURE-optimization/README.md

 - **XGBoost regression** for yield prediction
 - **Bayesian optimization** (Upper Confidence Bound) for candidate selection

 The notebooks in `active_learning/` are modified versions of the METIS notebook adapted for PURE system components, Echo liquid handling.
+The original implementation is available at https://github.com/amirpandi/METIS.

 ---